AashishUpadhyay/feature-flags/README.md

 # feature-flags

-A service to manage feature flags
+A service to manage feature flags.